awsdocs/aws-toolkit-jetbrains-user-guide/doc_source/key-tasks.md

 1. Choose **Install**\.
 ![\[Installing the AWS Toolkit for JetBrains\]](http://docs.aws.amazon.com/toolkit-for-jetbrains/latest/userguide/) **Note**
-To use the AWS Toolkit for JetBrains to work with its available features for AWS CloudFormation, AWS Lambda, AWS Serverless, and Amazon ECS, you must install version 1\.8 or later of the AWS Toolkit\.
+To use the AWS Toolkit for JetBrains to work with its available features for AWS CloudFormation, Lambda, AWS Serverless, and Amazon ECS, you must install version 1\.8 or later of the AWS Toolkit\.

 1. When the **Third\-party Plugins Privacy Note** is displayed, choose **Accept**\.